 Lead generation is all about creating new opportunities for your business, and the success of lead generation efforts will largely depend on your understanding of its nuances.
 The volume and quality of leads are important indicators to measure the effectiveness of your lead generation campaign and, more importantly, your sales team’s efficiency.

-Whether you’re just dipping your toes into generating leads or have been at it for a while, it helps to know what metrics to keep an eye on when calculating the win rate.
-Sadly, even with the best products, services, and sales team, not every lead will result in a completed sale.
-To put things into perspective, a whopping 79% of leads never make it to the bottom of the funnel owing to poor funnel execution and lack of support.
+Whether you’re just dipping your toes into generating leads or have been at it for a while, it helps to know what metrics to watch when calculating the win rate.
+Sadly, not every lead will result in a completed sale, even with the best products, services, and sales team.
+To put things into perspective, 79% of leads never make it to the bottom of the funnel owing to poor funnel execution and lack of support.

 It’s common for businesses to have a wide range of win rates for different lead-generation campaigns.
 On the bright side, measuring win rate is relatively simple, but there’s a catch.
 You’ll need to identify a few key metrics first: